denliehoo/multi-swap/README.md

 - 20/10/22: Add a minus button for each cryptoSwapItem
   - ensure that there is always at least 1 to and from
   - remove the state upon minus
+- 11/01/23: Added metamask connect
+  - use redux and store the wallet address in global store